olgabovkun/olgabovkunwebsite/README.md

 ```
 npm install
 ```
+3. Create file with CV: public/files/your_CV_name.pdf
-3. Create .env file that contains:
+4. Create .env file that contains:
 ```
 EMAIL_FROM=[add_here_email_from]
 EMAIL_TO=[add_here_email_to]